Veterans looking for ADHD VA disability benefits might have success if they look for ratings on similar conditions.

 Many of the symptoms of ADHD are similar to the symptoms of PTSD.
 If you talk to your doctor, also explain that you are a veteran and try to figure out if you may be showing mild symptoms of PTSD.

-Risk Factors of Adult ADHD
+Risk factors of adult ADHD

 There are a few things that can raise your risk of developing attention deficit hyperactive disorder.
 First and foremost, as we mentioned, having a blood relative who has ADHD can increase your risk of developing the condition.
 Exposure to environmental toxins in your home when you were a child may also increase your risk.